vaishnavi-nss/Lung-Cancer-Detection-for-Multiclass-Classification/README.md

-# 🩺 Lung Cancer Detection with DenseNet121
+# 🩺 Lung Cancer Detection with EfficientNetB3

-This project uses deep learning (DenseNet121) to detect lung cancer from CT scan images.
-It is based on the publicly available dataset from kaggle for 2D X Ray Images and 3D images from LUNA16 dataset and is focused on classifying pulmonary nodules as cancerous or non-cancerous using 2D slices extracted from 3D CT scans.
+This project uses deep learning EfficientNetB3 to detect lung cancer from CT scan images.
+It is based on the publicly available dataset from kaggle for 2D X Ray Images and 3D images from LUNA16 dataset and is focused on classifying pulmonary nodules as 2 types of cancerous or non-cancerous using 2D slices extracted from 3D CT scans.

 ---